Ammen1/Ammen1/README.md

 Django Full Stack Developer
 ---------------------------

 "Hi there, I'm Tamirat Guda, a software developer passionate and Django Full Stack Developer about using technology to solve real-world problems.
-With experience in a variety of programming languages and tools, I enjoy taking on challenging projects and learning new skills along the way.
-When I'm not coding, you can find me exploring the great outdoors or reading up on the latest tech trends.
-Let's connect and collaborate on some exciting projects!"
+With experience in a variety of programming languages and tools."

 * 🌍  I'm based in Ethiopia
 * 🖥️  See my portfolio at [https://tamirat.netlify.app/](http://https://tamirat.netlify.app/)